-There are 14 total cottages in this development with two clusters of units, with 7 cottages each.
+There are 7 total cottages in this development with one clusters of units with 7 cottages.

-5. Application of Critical Areas.

-a.
-The critical area regulations contained in Chapter 17.52 apply to all cottage developments.
+- 5. Application of Critical Areas. - a.
+The critical area regulations contained in Chapter $\underline{17.52}$ apply to all cottage developments.

 As expanded upon in the attached critical area letter, there are no critical areas on site and there are no offsite buffers that come onto the property.
 Therefore, as there are no critical areas or buffers, the remainder of this section is not applicable, and has been skipped for brevity.